 About Mafia Exposed

 “Mafia landmarks are found everywhere in beautiful Sicily, an unfortunate byproduct of the island’s tragic history.
-By mapping theses strange sites and telling the amazing stories behind them, I hope to remind readers that the Mafia is not a romantic relic from the past." — Carl Russo
+By mapping theses strange sites and telling the incredible stories behind them, I hope to remind readers that the Mafia is not a romantic relic but a constant threat." — Carl Russo

 Mafia Exposed takes you to key locations that mark events in the history of the Sicilian Mafia as it has developed since the mid-19th century.
 It offers brief glimpses of the malavita that thrives in dark alleys hidden from the bright Mediterranean sun.